kvyuan/StockPortfolioBuilder/README.md

 # StockPortfolioBuilder
 > Always wanted to build my own trading system from scratch.
 >Quarantine gave me a perfect opportunity to do so.
->The ultimate goal is to connect to a broker account with API for live trading :)
+>The ultimate goal is to connect to an IBKR broker account with API for live trading :)

 ## Implemented Features